OS X Yosemite: The pre-event rumours

 But how imminent?
 In fact OS X Yosemite might be launched as early as next Thursday, 16 October.
 On 8 October Apple sent out invites to a press launch event on 16 October and, while iPads are very likely to be the focus of the event, it's quite possible that Apple will take the opportunity to launch Yosemite to the public at the same time.

 Here's the invite, together with its mysterious slogan.
 We'd love to hear your thoughts on what clues can be gleaned from these few words and coloured lines.
-We've tried decoding it in our iPad 6 invite hints & clues article.

 The gold master version of Yosemite hit the Macs of those enrolled in the beta program at the same time as Microsoft was revealing Windows 10 - not Windows 9 as was expected, but a version of the Windows OS that sounds incredibly similar to Mac OS X (those in the know are aware that the X is the Roman numeral 10, not ex).
 Windows 10 won't arrive until next year, by which point Apple might be considering moving to OS 11.